Doi Chiang Dao

 Climbing Doi Chiang Dao Thailand - Natural Form and History

-Climbing Doi Chiang Dao Thailand - Geological history
+Natural Doi Chiang Dao Thailand - Natural history

 Doi Chiang Dao is a 230-250 million year old limestone massif, part of the Thanon Thong Chai range.
-It is categorized as a Ratchabauri rock unit and is thought to be caused by the deposition of sea sediments and limestone fossils and the piling up from the sea of animal carcasses such as corals and shells.
-The Doi Chiang Dao limestone represents mid-oceanic carbonates formed upon sea mount bases of the Paleo-Tethys Ocean.
+It is categorized as a Ratchaburi rock unit and is thought to be caused by the deposition of sea sediments and limestone fossils and the piling up from the sea of animal carcasses, such as corals and shells.
+The Chiang Dao limestone represents mid-oceanic carbonates formed upon sea mount bases of the Paleo-Tethys Ocean.

-Climbing Doi Chiang Dao Thailand - Modern climbing history
+Natural Doi Chiang Dao Thailand - Climbing history

 Being of an accessible height and having a trail that is not intimidating to visitors, Doi Chiang Dao is one of the most popular climbing destinations in Thailand.
-It is also the most favored destination for bird watchers with over 300 species of birds including the Giant Nuthach and Hume’s Pheasant.
-With astounding views of hills all around, Doi Chiang Dao offers a wealth of wildlife and nature and some truly astounding arrays of flowers.
+With astounding views of hills all around, Doi Chiang Dao offers a wealth of wildlife and nature and a truly astounding array of flowers.

-Climbing Doi Chiang Dao Thailand - Overview of the Trail
+Climbing Doi Chiang Dao Thailand - Climbing Experience & Itinerary

-Climbing Doi Chiang Dao Thailand - Overall Assessment
+Climbing Doi Chiang Dao Thailand - Climbing Experience

 Climbing Doi Chiang Dao Thailand - Trail options